-Changes in fair value are non-cash income or expense amounts that arise from the application of IFRS fair value accounting rules to the valuation of the HTE loan, which varies depending on Management's estimate of future revenues.
-There is a fair value gain in 2022 compared to a loss in 2021.
+Changes in fair value are non-cash income or expense amounts that arise from the application of IFRS fair value accounting rules to the valuation of government loans, which varies depending on payment timing amendments or Management's estimate of future revenues.
+There is a fair value gain in 2022 and 2021.